bmabey/continuous-cooking/README.md

 # Continuous Cooking

 Chef recipes for continuous integration, code review, and overall code management.
-The goal is to have recipes for Gitosis, Hudson, Gerrit, and perhaps more.
+The goal is to have recipes for [Gitosis][gitosis], [Hudson][hudson], [Gerrit][gerrit], and perhaps more.
 This is a work in progress...

 I only aim to support ubuntu and nginx, but adding apache or other platforms should be easy if you have the need.

+## Whats Done
+* Hudson

+  * Ability to declare what plugins to install

+    * Common base ones are installed by default (i.e git) and are configurable via an attribute.

+  * nginx recipe for proxying
+  * Ruby recipe to add RVM support to hudson user
+    * Flexible RVM cookbook to declare needed ruby versions and base gems (i.e bundler).
+    * Installs common ruby plugins.
+ * Gitosis (see below on how to use)

+## TODO
+ * Gerrit
+ * Cloud bootstrapping script
+ * Documentation
+ * Create/publish base vagrant image?

 ## Hacking